haluska/MediaButtons/README.md

 #### Raspberry Pi Zero W

 I immediately determined that this could do the work.
 It can act as a HID device.
-I found a couple of examples online that seemed to fit the bill, but you know what?
-I didn't have any prototyping hardware for the Pi0!
+I found a couple of examples online that seemed to fit the bill.
+However, I didn't have any prototyping hardware for the Pi0!
 I set it aside.
 Yes, I was willing to spend $1 to make this work, *but only if needed*.

 #### Arduino Uno